Blog

 When Joint Pain Becomes a Surgical Issue

-You thought it would go away on its own At first, it was manageable.
+At first, it was manageable.
 Just a pinch.
 Just the stairs.
 Just that one position.
 You told yourself it was age.
 Or sleep.
 Or weather.
 So you stretched more.
 Walked slower.
 Avoided kneeling.
 You didn’t call it pain yet.
-But the body remembers what it hides.…
+But the body remembers what it hides.
+And eventually, it asks to be heard.
+The body…

 Read more